STARC: A General Framework For Quantifying Differences Between Reward Functions: STARC Metrics

 \begin{definition} A function $d : \R \times \R \to \mathbb{R}$ is a \emph{STARC metric} (STAndardised Reward Comparison) if there is a canonicalisation function $c$, a function $n$ that is a norm on $\mathrm{Im}(c)$, and a metric $m$ that is admissible on $\mathrm{Im}(s)$, such that $d(R_1, R_2) = m(s(R_1), s(R_2))$, where $s(R) = c(R)/n(c(R))$ when $n(c(R)) \neq 0$, and $c(R)$ otherwise. \end{definition}

 Intuitively speaking, $c$ ensures that all reward functions which differ by potential shaping and $S'$-redistribution are considered to be equivalent, and division by $n$ ensures that positive scaling is ignored as well.
 Note that if $n(c(R)) = 0$, then $c(R)$ assigns $0$ reward to every transition.
+Note also that $\mathrm{Im}(c)$ is the image of $c$, if $c$ is applied to the entirety of $\R$.
+If $n$ is a norm on $\R$, then $n$ is also a norm on $\mathrm{Im}(c)$, but there are functions which are norms on $\mathrm{Im}(c)$ but not on $\R$ (c.f.\ Proposition~\ref{prop:J_norm}).